Address

 Dial by key

 iroh hit 1.0.
-It is a networking library where you reach another machine by its public key, not its IP address: a 32-byte ed25519 identity that stays put while the network under it changes, with QUIC hole-punching for a direct encrypted link and a relay only as a fallback.
+It is a networking library where you reach another machine by its public key rather than its IP address: a 32-byte ed25519 identity that stays put while the network under it changes, with QUIC hole-punching for a direct encrypted link and a relay only as a fallback.
 I went looking for a way to use it here.
 This is where I landed, plus a small piece of it you can run right now.

 The core idea, natively

 An iroh NodeId is just an ed25519 public key, printed in base32.
 You do not dial 203.0.113.7; you dial the key, and iroh finds a path to it.
-The browser can mint that identity with no library at all.
-Press the button: it generates a real key with the Web Crypto API (a true ed25519 keypair where your browser supports it, a 256-bit random identity where it does not), then encodes the public half the way iroh prints a NodeId.
+The browser can mint that identity with no library at all, and "no library at all" means three calls:

 NodeId · base32 · what iroh dials